Canadian farmers follow miners, stream crops for cash

-WINNIPEG, Manitoba (Reuters) - Canadian canola farmers are tapping an alternative form of financing more often used by cash-hungry miners, turning a small Saskatchewan company into one of the country’s biggest suppliers of the oilseed.
+WINNIPEG, Manitoba, Oct 7 (Reuters) - Canadian canola farmers are tapping an alternative form of financing more often used by cash-hungry miners, turning a small Saskatchewan company into one of the country’s biggest suppliers of the oilseed.

-Regina-based Input Capital Corp (INP.V), which does not own a tractor or grain bin, now controls 75,000 tonnes of canola production through contracts with 78 farmers, up from just five in 2013.
+Regina-based Input Capital Corp, which does not own a tractor or grain bin, now controls 75,000 tonnes of canola production through contracts with 78 farmers, up from just five in 2013.

 While farmers have long used forward sales contracts to hedge the price they get for their crops, Input’s model offers the advantage of upfront payment.
 Input aims to profit by paying a discounted price for the oilseed, used to make cooking oil and margarine.